XinLab-SEU/chainxim-documentation/docs/developer-guide.en.md

 In renew, the attacker iterates through each miner it controls.
 All miners perform local_state_update like honest miners (see [Consensus Section](#How-to-Implement-a-New-Consensus-Protocol)).
 The dictionary is updated based on the results of local_state_update.

 If there is an update, the newly generated block is updated to the reference chain and the global chain.
-The former serves as the reference for the attack (the latest chain from the attacker's perspective), and the latter is recorded in the global chain as the blockchain maintainer's duty.
+The former serves as the reference for the attack (the latest chain from the attacker's perspective), and the latter is recorded in the global chain.

 Summary: renew requires at least the following three parts:
 * Perform local_state_update for each attacker miner.